Saptarshiii/License-Plate-Recognition/README.md

 main.py file is used to run a process and use the model to detect license plates from video input or live camera feed which can be controlled using a parameter change in the program

 Sample Output: https://drive.google.com/file/d/1iUwK8E7EVKypUbduXqQOlsMEJ6j_IU3O/view?usp=sharing

+We'll  appreciate any feedback from your end.
+Thank you!